some-avail/json2mummy/README.md

 ### What's new

-- initial addition of the starter-app 0.5 (alfa-version; not yet usable)
+- the starter-app 0.52 (beta-version; usable but not yet fully cleaned out of unneeded stuff nor has it been restyled css-wise)
 - updated datajson_mummy to 11.0; should fix the database-path problem